UK National Insurance Rates and Bands (2026/27)

 What are the UK NI rates for 2026/27?

-The Class 1 Primary Threshold has been aligned with the Income Tax Personal Allowance at £12,570 since July 2022 - the first £12,570 of earnings is NI-free for employees.
-Self-employed Class 4 NI uses the same £12,570 lower limit.
-Both thresholds have been frozen since April 2021 and remain frozen for 2026/27.
+The Class 1 Primary Threshold (PT) for employees has been aligned with the Income Tax Personal Allowance at £12,570 since July 2022 - the first £12,570 of earnings is NI-free for employees.
+Self-employed Class 4 NI uses the same £12,570 Lower Profits Limit.
+Both thresholds frozen since April 2021 through at least April 2031 (extended at Autumn Budget 2025).
+Above PT, employee NI starts at 8% main rate up to the Upper Earnings Limit (£50,270) which coincides with the higher-rate Income Tax threshold.
+Above UEL, NI drops to 2% upper rate.
+The PT-UEL band width (£12,570-£50,270 = £37,700) matches the basic-rate Income Tax band width exactly.

 Why did employee NI drop to 8%?